 As for complexity...

-Are you after a beginner, outdoor, advanced or expert camera model?
+Are you after a beginner, tough, advanced or expert camera model?

 Basic camera models